nicpeck/slim-json-api/readme.md

 For simplicity, this example stores user details in a hard-coded array.
 This should obviously be replaced with a different solution, as should the logic of looking up a valid user.

-It's a good idea to list endpoints as public where appropriate, as no having to look up users each request will improve performance.
-The authenticate endpoint *must* be public, because it's impossible to pass your token before you've got it.

 ## Setup notes